kirru2198/My_AWS/VPC/online/4_IP Addressing.md

   * An EC2 instance needs to be accessed from the internet.
   * You are hosting a public-facing service (e.g., web server).
+  > - You are hosting a service anyone can access (e.g., web server).

 #### 🔸 **Elastic IP Address (EIP)**